imtiaz1710/Poridhi/assignment-2.md

 ```

 Create a Node.js application that connects to MySQL and Implement the required API endpoints (health and users):
-Create a file named *index.js* and paste the following code
+Create a file named *index.js* and paste the following code:
 ```javascript
 const express = require('express');
 const mysql = require('mysql2');